joshua0pang/consha/README.md

 send(1, 1);

 // *incr = 2;  // <-- this write is would cause a data race
-               //     and is not alllowed by the type system
+               //     and is not allowed by the type system

 var result: Ref[Num] = ref(receive(2, Num));
 ```